 - Phase 1 included regions with cities such as Aargau, Bolzano, Milan, London, and Oslo, all seen as natural targets in order to take the next step towards commercialization.
-There is at least 26 fuel cell buses operating in total spread across these regions.
+There are at least 26 fuel cell buses operating in total spread across these regions.

 - Phase 2 included expansion targets, about 14 cities across all of Europe.

 Throughout each phase, project implementers gathered a plethora of data, using this to further fine-tune the project’s future.
 Ultimately, CHIC’s success had significant positive implications for the environment: fuel-cell buses only emit water vapor, unlike their diesel counterparts, which pump carbon dioxide, nitrogen oxide, carbon monoxide, and other greenhouse gases into the atmosphere.

 The CHIC project included a few technology improvements compared to HyFLEET:CUTE.
 The new hydrogen fuel cell buses were a little smaller overall, with an up to 50% improvement in fuel efficiency, and quicker refueling times.
 The buses also were all equipped with regenerative braking, where some of the energy used for braking is recovered and fed back into the batteries to run the buses.

 From CUTE and HyFLEET to H2BusEurope